xiaohuaye/D3-vue-demo/README.md

-# D3-vue-demo
+# template-vite4-vue3-ts-eslint-prettier

-Creating demos for various ideas using D3.js and Vue.
+Creating a front-end template using Vite 4, Vue 3, TypeScript, ESLint, and Prettier.